hassio-addons/hassio-vagrant/README.md

 Note: _Please, be aware!
 Destroying the machine would make you lose your configuration of Home Assistant!_

-You can also use SSH into the virtual machine, giving you direct access to the Docker host:
+You can also SSH into the virtual machine, giving you direct access to the Docker host:

 ```bash